theupdateframework/pep-on-pypi-with-tuf/README.rst

 clients (they sign the metadata for this part of the process), and developers can sign the distributions that they upload.

-PEP XXX [VD: Link to PEP once it is completed] discusses the tools available to developers who sign the distributions that they upload to PyPI.
-To summarize PEP XXX, developers generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
+PEP X [VD: Link to PEP once it is completed] discusses the tools available to developers who sign the distributions that they upload to PyPI.
+To summarize PEP X, developers generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
 The metadata is then uploaded to PyPI by the client, where it will be available for download by package managers